Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

 		PREVIEW: https://preview.acas.acuant.net

-1. Initialize the Worker. (**Note**: If worker has not been started, this call will start the Worker.)

-		AcuantJavascriptWebSdk.initialize(
-            token,
-            endpoint,
-            callback);

-1. End the Worker. (**Note**: You should *only* end the Worker if the library is no longer needed.
-It is expensive to start and end web workers.)

-		AcuantJavascriptWebSdk.end();
+1. After *initialize* or *initializeWithToken* succeeds, start the Web Workers.
+By default, the function *startWorkers* starts all the Workers.
+Alternately, you can provide a list of Worker identifiers to start.

+		AcuantJavascriptWebSdk.startWorkers(
+			callback: function, //callback shown below
+			workers: array<string>, //possible list shown below, defaults to all workers
+			fromCDN: int //set to 1 if hosting via cdn, defaults to 0 );

+		workers = [
+			AcuantJavascriptWebSdk.ACUANT_IMAGE_WORKER,
+			AcuantJavascriptWebSdk.ACUANT_METRICS_WORKER
+		]

+		callback = () => {} //no params, void function, called when workers are ready.

+1. Ending the Workers. (**Note**: Do not end Workers unless they are no longer needed.
+Do end the workers when they are no longer needed or when the user will leave the page.)

+		AcuantJavascriptWebSdk.endWorkers(
+			workers: array<string> // same as for starting the workers, defaults to all workers );

 ----------

 ## Live Capture using WebRTC

-Live capture offers guidance to the user to position documents and initiates autocapture when detected.
+Live Capture offers guidance to users to position documents, and initiates autocapture when detected.
 This feature is present only when WebRTC is available in the browser.

 **Supported browsers**